roeegro/SwimFix/README.md

 The client allows users to upload a video of a front crawl swimming.
 The video is then sent to our server and receive various insights that can hopefully improve the swimmer's performance.
 For detailed information and guidelines please visit **this** page.
 ## Inference Module
-Our server-side consists of a inference systemmodule based on the [OpenPose library.
+Our server-side consists of a inference module based on the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library.
-To install OpenPose
-## Training Infrastructure
-We created a training infrastructure for training your own custom model on your own data](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library.
-To install OpenPose please follow **this** instructions.
+To install OpenPose, please check our quick guide or go to the official repository linked above.
 ## Training Infrastructure
 We created a training infrastructure for training your own custom model on your own data using the official  [OpenPose Training](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train) repository.
 For more information about it and a guide how to set it up and use it, please check [this](https://github.com/roeegro/SwimmingProject/blob/master/training/OpenPose%20Train%20Setup%20Guide.md) out.